Rufus For Real

 Serving: 1serving | Calories: 248kcal | Carbohydrates: 6g | Protein: 23g | Fat: 15g | Saturated Fat: 6g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 7g | Trans Fat: 1g | Cholesterol: 78mg | Sodium: 634mg | Potassium: 470mg | Fiber: 1g | Sugar: 4g | Vitamin A: 483IU | Vitamin C: 21mg | Calcium: 33mg | Iron: 3mg

-• Over rice or noodles — classic, cozy, and perfect for catching all that glossy, garlicky sauce.
+• Serve over rice or noodles – Jasmine rice or simple noodles soak up all that rich, garlicky sauce.

 More Easy Beef + Slow Cooker Recipes